erohenshin/C0NS0LEC0WB0Y/misc/README.md

-Various codes with useless datums that I've written.
+Various codes that I've written.